 City Wall at St Alphage

 Continue along the north side of the wall towards St Alphage Gardens’ courtyard and you’ll find a charming park with benches so you can sit and really appreciate the structure.
-This is probably my favourite part of the wall – it’s just so pretty!
+This is probably our favourite part of the wall – it’s just so pretty!

 Cripplegate